STRETCHING: BEYOND THE YOGA MAT

-Yoga, stretching, flexibility training, and myofascial release are a few common practices that individuals can perform to help them enhance their joint range of motion.
+Yoga and general stretching are a few common practices that can improve your joint range of motion.
 If you have noticed that you have lost some of your flexibility over time or experience an injury that has decreased your joint range of motion, you may want to consider stretching.

 Flexibility affects your health and fitness.
 Poor posture can be a large factor in decreased flexibility and performance.
 Joint or muscular pain development from tight muscles surrounding sensitive nerves are good reasons to seek out flexibility training.

-Many individuals have flocked toward yoga because of its longstanding reputation as being a go-to practice for increasing flexibility, but you may be surprised to know that other forms of stretching have been shown to increase flexibility just as well , if not better, than yoga practices.
+Many individuals have flocked toward yoga because of its longstanding reputation as being a go-to practice for increasing flexibility.
+However, other forms of stretching have been shown to increase flexibility just as well as yoga practices.

 Check out these five techniques that may help you increase your flexibility and performance.